xvik/gradle-mkdocs-plugin/src/doc/docs/guide/configuration.md

         // publication sub-folder (by default project version) docPath = '$version'
-        // generate versions.json file for versions switcher generateVersionsFile = true
+        // generate versions.json file for versions switcher
+        // [used by publication task]
+        generateVersionsFile = true
+        // specify path to or URL to existing versions.json file in order to update it (add new version);
+        // executed by mkdocsBuild, suitable when git publication not used existingVersionsFile
         // custom version name shown in version switcher (by default version folder name) versionTitle = '$docPath'
         // one or more alias folders to copy generated docs to (e.g. 'latest' or 'dev')